-We first consider that both switches in Fig.~\!\ref{Fig:Model1} are closed.
-We show that whenever the two sources are independent given the side information that is shared between the encoders and the decoder, separation is optimal.
-The next theorem states the necessary and sufficient conditions.
+We next assume that both switches in Fig.~\!\ref{Fig:Model1} are closed, and show the optimality of separation if the two sources are independent given the side information that is shared between the encoders and the decoder.

-\begin{theorem} Consider the communication of two correlated sources $S_1$ and $S_2$ with side information $Z$ shared between the encoders and the decoder.
-If $S_1-Z-S_2$ form a Markov chain, then separate source and channel coding is optimal, and a distortion pair $(D_1, D_2)$ is achievable if
+\begin{theorem} Consider communication of two correlated sources $S_1$ and $S_2$ with side information $Z$ shared between the encoders and the decoder.
+If $S_1-Z-S_2$ holds, then separation is optimal, and $(D_1, D_2)$ is achievable if

 for some $p(x_1, x_2, y,q)=p(y|x_1, x_2) p(x_1|q) p(x_2|q)p(q)$.

 Conversely, for any achievable $(D_1, D_2)$ pair, \eqref{lemm2cond1}-\eqref{lemm2cond3} must hold with $<$ replaced with $\leq$. \end{theorem}